mdsauce/sauce-docs/docs/integrations/jenkins.md

         </td>
       </tr>
       <tr>
-        <td><b>Create a new unique Sauce Connect tunnel per build</b></td>
+        <td><b>Create a new unique Sauce Connect Proxy tunnel per build</b></td>
         <td>Generates a unique tunnel identifier for each build in this project and populates a <code>TUNNEL_IDENTIFIER</code> environment variable.
 You must then reference this variable in the capabilities for your tests.</td>
       </tr>
       <tr>
         <td><b>Sauce Connect Binary Location</b></td>
-        <td>A local path that will be the Sauce Connect binary extraction directory for this project.
-This value will override the default directory and the global setting.<br/> <b>NOTE:</b> Always run Sauce Connect on the same network as the site or app under test, but the same machine is not required.</td>
+        <td>A local path that will be the Sauce Connect Proxy binary extraction directory for this project.
+This value will override the default directory and the global setting.<br/> <b>NOTE:</b> Always run Sauce Connect Proxy on the same network as the site or app under test, but the same machine is not required.</td>
       </tr>
       <tr>
         <td><b>Set GitHub commit status with custom context and message</b></td>